-- Acute berylliosis is caused by brief exposure.
-It is very rare today.
+- Acute—Caused by brief exposure.
+It is rare today.

-- Chronic berylliosis is caused by long-term exposure.
-It is more common than acute, but still relatively unusual.
+- Chronic—Caused by long-term exposure.
+It is more common than acute, but still unusual.

-Berylliosis is caused by inhalation of beryllium dust or fumes or other exposure like through an open skin wound.
+Berylliosis is caused by inhalation of beryllium dust or fumes or other exposure such as through an open skin wound.